G6EJD/ESP32-e-Paper-Weather-Display/README.md

 OPEN WEATHER MAP VERSION
 Download the software and install all 3 files in the same sketch folder.

+1. ESP32_OWM_Current_Forecast_29_epaper_vX always choose the latest version or
-1. ESP32_OWM_Current_Forecast_42_epaper_vX always choose the latest version
+1. ESP32_OWM_Current_Forecast_42_epaper_vX always choose the latest version or
+1. ESP32_OWM_Current_Forecast_75_epaper_vX always choose the latest version

 2. owm_credentials2.h

 3. ArialRounded.h

 Obtain your OWM API key - it's free
-Edit the owm_credentials2.h file in the IDE (TAB at top of IDE) and change your Language, Country, choose your units Metric or Imperial and be sure to find a vlaid weather station location on OpenWeatherMap, if your display has all blank values your location does not exist!.
+4. Edit the owm_credentials2.h file in the IDE (TAB at top of IDE) and change your Language, Country, choose your units Metric or Imperial and be sure to find a valid weather station location on OpenWeatherMap, if your display has all blank values your location does not exist!.

 Compile and upload the code - Enjoy!